 Other parts of the world have different stories.
-For example, some people live near large metal mines in Siberia.
+For example, some people live near large metal mines in Siberia (northern Asia).
 In South America, many people live on a flat area high in the mountains.
-(This area is called the Altiplano, which means "high flat area" in the local language.)
+(This area is called the Altiplano, which means high flat area in the local language.)
 This high area is cooler and more comfortable than the hot rainforest near sea level.

 We will look at Russian miners and South American mountain people in other chapters.
-Here, we will focus on the global scale.
+Here, we will keep our focus on the global scale.
 The map overlay on this page helps us see why few people live on millions of square miles of land in Canada, Russia, and other northern countries.
-But the "empty areas" on the map are not all shaded blue.
+But the "empty areas" on the map are not all in the blue shaded area.
 In other words, a map of growing season can help us explain part of the pattern of population, but not the whole pattern.